Ph.D., English, University of California, Riverside

-Nowell Marshall specializes in critical theory, Romantic and Gothic literature, and the history of gender, sexuality, and emotion.
-His book Romanticism, Gender, and Violence: Blake to George Sodini (Bucknell University Press, 2013) theorizes the social and psychological causes of depression and violence in people who over invest in gender norms from the late eighteenth century to the present.
+Nowell Marshall specializes in Romantic and gothic literature; the eighteenth-century, Romantic, and Victorian novel; critical theory; the history of sexuality, queer, and transgender studies; emotion/affect studies; critical race/whiteness studies; and science fiction, posthuman, and monster narratives.
+His book Romanticism, Gender, and Violence: Blake to George Sodini (Bucknell University Press, 2013; reissued in paperback 2017) theorizes the social and psychological causes of depression and violence in people who over invest in gender norms from the late eighteenth century to the present.

-Dr. Marshall has also published on 20th-century British literature (Virginia Woolf), contemporary American literature (Andrew Holleran), post-9/11 bodily rhetorics in cybercultural communities (City of Heroes), and Marxist science-fiction in the postapocalyptic film Death Race.
+Dr. Marshall has also published on twentieth-century British literature (Virginia Woolf), contemporary American literature (Andrew Holleran), post-9/11 bodily rhetorics in cybercultural communities (City of Heroes), and Marxist science-fiction in the postapocalyptic film Death Race.

-He teaches the gateway theory survey for English majors (ENG 240), upper-division literature courses in 19th- and 20th-century literature (American post-1900, British 1780-1900), core literature courses for non-majors, occasional courses through the Gender and Sexuality Studies and American Studies programs, and courses in the composition sequence.
+He teaches the gateway theory survey for English majors (ENG 240), occasional upper-division literature courses in nineteenth- and twentieth-century literature (American post-1900, British 1680-1900), core literature courses for non-majors, courses through the Gender and Sexuality Studies and American Studies programs, and courses in the composition sequence.

-- ENG 375 Literature and Sexuality (as Gothic Literature and Sexuality and The Literary History of Sexuality)
+- ENG 375 Literature and Sexuality (as Gothic Literature and Sexuality, The Literary History of Sexuality, and Queer Literature)

 - ENG 353 Contemporary (Postmodern) American Literature